Position: Suzuki Flute Instructor

 Salary

-The base pay rate in 2024-25 was $55.50/hour for private lessons, $61.50/hour for group/theory classes, and $40/hour for meetings and prep time.
-Updated rates for 2025-26 will become available in June.
+The pay rate in 2025-2026 is $58.25/hour for private lessons, $62.50/hour for group/theory classes, and $40/hour for meetings and prep time.

 About the BKCM Suzuki Program

-BKCM is located in beautiful Park Slope, Brooklyn where we have a committed community of supportive and involved Suzuki parents and caregivers.
+BKCM is located in beautiful Park Slope, Brooklyn, where we have a committed community of supportive and involved Suzuki parents and caregivers.

 In our Suzuki program, students attend weekly group and theory classes in addition to their weekly private lessons.
 Parents of beginners and transfer students attend 15 hours of parent class during their first year, in addition to attending the first six weeks of classes with their own full-size instruments before students begin in November.
 Beginners are typically ages four to five but can be younger or older.
 We offer ongoing professional development for faculty, community-building events, myriad performing opportunities for students per year, opportunities to be involved in chamber and string orchestras, and summer camps.